-Together with other closely related species annual biomass production in the assessment area is in the range of 290 x 10^6 t (2016 data).
-The stock biomass of C. finmarchicus is estimated to be about 33 x 10^6 t in the Norwegian Sea.
-These species are of commercial interest as they are high in protein and also contain omega-3 fatty acids and antioxidants.
+Together with other closely related species, annual biomass production in the assessment area is in the range of 290 x 106 t (2016 data).
+The stock biomass of C. finmarchicus is estimated to be about 33 x 106 t in the Norwegian Sea.
 A trial license awarded to the Norwegian based Calanus AS (allowing extraction of a maximum 5,000 t of copepods annually in coastal waters from 2018 - 2022) is unaffected by the licensing of commercial harvesting which, when awarded, will have a duration of 10 years.

-In May 2019 the Ministry announced a total commercial quota of 254,000 t annually, equivalent to 0.06% of estimated annual production.
+In 2020, the Ministry announced a total commercial quota of 254,000 t annually, equivalent to 0.06% of estimated annual production.
 Tenders have been issued for 10 area-restricted vessel licenses.
 Under the regulations announced, no vessel quotas are currently set.
 Commercial licenses have yet to be allocated.
-There is also an appeals process.